Home | About | News and Events Archive | FAQ | Council Action | Resources

 Boulder residents buy wind energy credits (REC) at the highest rate of any community in Xcel’s service territory, This demonstrates that Boulderites are willing to do whatever they can to buy better power.
 Unfortunately, buying RECs doesn’t really mean that your house is using wind power.
 A REC simply requires Xcel to add wind to its overall mix.
 They don’t have to use it, they just have to have it.
 And because coal is cheaper than wind, Xcel still burns mostly coal around here.
 Additionally, Xcel utilizes wind power to meet state mandates - not because it has decided to stop investing in coal.
 Our community is asking Xcel for a more direct commitment to renewable energy, or looking for a way to achieve one itself.

 A city-owned electric utility could increase renewables—and significantly decrease harmful greenhouse gas emissions.
-With one exception, all of the municipal options modeled would enable the city to exceed the Kyoto Protocol goal of lowering emissions by 7% from 1990 levels on the first day of operation.
+With one exception, all of the municipal options modeled would enable the city to exceed the Kyoto Protocol goal of lowering emissions by 7 percent from 1990 levels on the first day of operation.

 The city modeled with and without a carbon tax included.